swider55/puppeteer-server/README.md

 ## Environment Variables
 The behavior of the server can be configured using environment variables defined in the .env file.
  - PORT: The port on which the server will listen (default: 3000).
  - ALLOWED_IPS: A comma-separated list of IPs that are allowed to access the server (default: ::1,::ffff:127.0.0.1).
+No ALLOWED_IPS means that all IPs are allowed
  - PUPPETEER_HEADLESS: Determines if Puppeteer runs in headless mode (true or false, default: false).
  - PDF_PATH: The path where generated PDFs will be saved (default: ./pdf/).